A gay vision of Christ’s Passion starts this Sunday here at the Jesus in Love Blog. New posts will run daily from Palm Sunday through Easter.

 A Gay Vision

-“The purpose of reflecting on the Passion is not necessarily to worship Christ, but to remember with compassion the endless crosses upon which people continue to be crucified, and to seek a way to move from suffering to freedom,” Cherry said.
+“Doug takes the most important narrative in Western culture and rescues it from fundamentalists and also from over-familiarity,” Cherry said.
+“The purpose of reflecting on the Passion is not necessarily to worship Christ, but to remember with compassion the endless crosses upon which people continue to be crucified, and to seek a way to move from suffering to freedom.”

 “I understand that a lot of people rediscovered religious faith after September 11th.
 I had the opposite reaction,” Blanchard said.
 “I was horrified by the religious motivation of those attacks.”
 He used the paintings to address this conflict, concluding that Christ’s resurrection reverses the “grim arithmetic of power.”